Gfast2/Gfast2.github.io_source/docs/about.md

-Su Gao is a freelancer based in Berlin.
-He graduated as Multimedia Designer from Burg Giebichenstein University of Art and Design.
-He has a Multimedia Design Master (Master of Arts) and a Industrial Design Bachelor (Bachelor of engineering).
-He is interested in user experience design, interactive design and physical computing.
-He is good at designing/engineering electronic circuit, mechanical machine, µC programming and Processing/Android/Java applications.
+Su Gao is a full-time software developer based in Berlin Germany.He has a Multimedia Design Master (Master of Arts) and a Industrial Design Bachelor (Bachelor of engineering).He is interested in user experience design, interactive design and physical computing.He is good at designing/engineering electronic circuit, mechanical design, µC & Webapp programming.
 <h3>Résumé</h3>

 <hr />